-How Safe are Public Networks?
-And How to Protect Yourself
+How Safe Are Public Networks?

 Public networks are found practically everywhere you go, and it seems that everyone uses it without question.
 So, it must be safe right?
 Unfortunately, no. 87% of people admit to taking security risks while on public networks.
 Public networks gives access to hackers to use Man-In-The-Middle (MitM) to retrieve account information used on unsecure web browsers.

 According to Norton Wifi Risk Report Page (18) - that was released in june of 2016:

 - 22% of respondents have accessed bank/financial information

 - 56% of consumers have logged into their social media accounts

 - 58% of people have logged into a personal email account

 There are two types of websites you should be aware of: First one is HTTP, this type of website is unsecure and is the best way hackers can retrieve information.
 It’s best to refrain from entering any personal information on these types of websites, especially on a public network like a café.
 The second type of website is HTTPS.
 This type of website IS secure.
 Websites with HTTPS are a safe place to enter personal information.
 Be aware though, no security system is perfect.

 How to determine if the website is secure?